 “In an era of universal polemics and political unrest – with no thought of glory, with no fanfare or public notice – 265,000 women volunteered to go where they were needed, to do what was needed.
 The era was known as Vietnam, and these young women, most in their 20s, risked their lives to care for our country’s wounded and dying.”¹ They served in the armed forces of the United States.
 They served in-country during the conflict.
 They completed their tours of duty and made a difference.
 Some gave their lives.

-Twenty-two years ago today, November 11, 1993, “for the first time in America’s history, a memorial that honors women’s patriotic service was dedicated in our nation’s capital, placed beside their brother soldiers on the hallowed grounds of the Vietnam Veterans Memorial in Washington, DC.”
+Twenty-three years ago today, November 11, 1993, “for the first time in America’s history, a memorial that honors women’s patriotic service was dedicated in our nation’s capital, placed beside their brother soldiers on the hallowed grounds of the Vietnam Veterans Memorial in Washington, DC.”
 The Vietnam Women’s Memorial, a multi-figure bronze monument designed by New Mexico sculptor Glenna Goodacre, was the first tangible symbol of honor for American women.

 “That my hands can shape the clay which might touch the hearts and heal the wounds of those who served fills me with humility and deep satisfaction.” – Glenna Goodacre